 There are many things that make Barcelona unique, but foremost among them is the architectural style known as Modernisme, a close relation of Art Nouveau.
-Start with breakfast at Els Quatre Gats, in a building designed by Puig i Cadafalch – one of Gaudí’s contemporaries, with his own distinctive spin on the Modernista style.
+Start with breakfast at Els Quatre Gats in a building designed by Puig i Cadafalch – one of Gaudí’s contemporaries, with his own distinctive spin on the Modernista style.

-Nearby is the stunning but undervisited Recinte Modernista de Sant Pau, a former hospital designed by architect Domènech i Montaner.
+Get the metro or a bus to the stunning but undervisited Recinte Modernista de Sant Pau, a former hospital designed by architect Domènech i Montaner.
 For a fee, visitors can stroll through the grounds and admire the fanciful pavilions that once served as wards.

-If you have any energy left, head down into the Barri Gòtic to catch some live music at Harlem Jazz Club (which offers music in every flavour, not only jazz) or El Paraigua, which specialises in funk and soul in its cosy basement space.
+Head down into the Barri Gòtic to catch some live music at Harlem Jazz Club (which offers music in every flavour, not only jazz) or El Paraigua, which specialises in funk and soul in its cosy basement space.

 From here head up La Rambla, a tree-lined boulevard that only displays its true elegance early in the morning, before the cruise ships disgorge their masses, and the human statues and pickpockets set up for the day's roaring trade.
-From bottom to top, look out for the Plaça Reial to the right, the Liceu opera house to the left, and the Miró pavement mosaic right in the middle, just after the historic Cafè de l'Òpera, where you’ll want to stop for coffee and a croissant.
+From bottom to top, look out for the Plaça Reial to the right, the Liceu opera house to the left, and the Miró pavement mosaic right in the middle, just after the historic Cafè de l'Òpera, where you can stop for coffee and a croissant.

 From around the halfway point on La Rambla, follow the Carrer del Ferran, which leads north to the Plaça de Sant Jaume.
 This handsome square is flanked on one side by the ajuntament (city hall) and on the other by the Generalitat, the seat of the Catalan regional government.
 A sidestreet to the right of the Generalitat takes you to the hidden Temple Romà d'August, with four soaring columns that have stood here since Roman times.